 The Minnesota Career College Association is a volunteer organization made up of professionals from member schools and colleges.
 The purpose is to support member schools, their students and to improve the quality of life to all involved in education and its intrinsic value.

-Membership is open to all schools and colleges licensed by OHE or associate memberships are offered to related parties.
+Membership is open to all schools and colleges registered by the Office of Higher Education or associate memberships are offered to related parties.
 If you are interested in joining the association please see our contact information at the bottom of each

 page and call, write or send an e-mail.